Invariant theory and scaling algorithms for maximum likelihood estimation: Introduction

 The connection between norm minimization in invariant theory and IPS in statistics is discussed for torus actions and discrete models in our companion paper~\cite{companion}.
 There, \cite[Figure~4]{companion} gives the analogue of Figure~\ref{fig:algorithms} for the setting of a discrete model and a torus action (rather than a Gaussian model and a general group action).
 The starting point of both Figures is Sinkhorn scaling~\cite{sinkhorn1964}, an alternating method that involves the left-right action of a product of two tori.
 The alternating idea from Sinkhorn's scaling generalizes to products of groups, e.g. to operator scaling and the flip-flop algorithm in Figure~\ref{fig:algorithms}.

 We see that algorithms in invariant theory can be used in maximum likelihood estimation, and vice versa.
 In statistics, many iterative algorithms for finding the MLE are well-known.
 It is a more recent question to understand when they converge, i.e. when an MLE exists, and when convergence is to a unique solution, i.e. when the MLE is unique.
 The historical progression is the opposite in invariant theory: the distinction between different types of stability is classical, while more recent approaches use algorithms to test instability.
-Our results are intended to stimulate further research to deepen the connection between the fields.
+Our results are intended to stimulate further research to deepen the connection between the fields.\footnote{Since the preprint of this paper first appeared, our dictionary between ML estimation and invariant theory has been used to obtain ML thresholds in two families of multivariate Gaussian models: matrix normal models (see Section~\ref{sec:matrixnormal}) and their higher-order generalization, tensor normal models (see Example~\ref{ex:matrixnormal})~\cite{derksen2020amaximum,derksen2020bmaximum}.}